torque/mpv-progressbar/readme.md

-### mpv-progressbar
+### progressbar

-mpv-progressbar is a script for mpv that provides a small, unintrusive progress bar that persists at the bottom of the video window.
-It takes up two pixels vertically, and the width of the window horizontally:
+progressbar is a script for [mpv][mpv] that provides a small, unintrusive progress bar that persists at the bottom of the video window.
+It takes up two pixels vertically, and the width of the window
+horizontally:

 ![Normal view][normal]